 The output of the product canvas is a specific set of tasks to help your product development team get a minimum viable product (MVP) off the ground.
 The product canvas is an extremely flexible framework that can be used with the lean startup methodology because it emphasizes iteration on your product features and hypotheses about what your target audience wants.

 The product canvas is typically a visual tool to help you plan and build newproduct features.
 Roman Pichler is considered the creator of the product canvas and you can see his original diagram below:

 When filling out the product canvas, you typically are doing this in an in-person group setting with a whiteboard and markers.
 Given that many teams are distributed, it may make sense to use a template that can be collaborated on by multiple teammates such as this Coda template.
 By using this template, you can take the output of the product canvas and utilize other

 templates that include a product backlog for your product team to execute on.

 The below example is also from Roman Pichler's website.
 It shows an example of a dance studio app that includes target users, the big picture, and product details to be included in this product.
 The images give you additional context on what the user journey looks like.

 You should use the product canvas when you want to create a product roadmap of features to build that result in a great user experience.
 Agile product teams will use the product canvas when they want to figure out how to prioritize the features to build as part of their bigger product strategy.

 You should also consider using a product canvas when you have a diverse set of stakeholders within your organization who have an interest in launching a new product.
-The product canvas can be a collaborate exercise for not just your product development team.
+The product canvas can be a collaborative exercise for not just your product development team.
 When done collaboratively, the product canvas can uncover new target groups and user interactions that your product team may not have thought about.